ankan1811/Memories/README.md

 ## Mastering MERN stack by building projects.
 ### This project made the concept of MERN stack crystal clear to me.
 # Most Scalable and cleanest code ever!!!
+# The best commented and explained code ever!!!
 #### I have also added the detailed explanation of the entire code -Ankan Pal

 # Memories